UNISvalbard/AG222/_sources/content/lessons/story_maps/story_maps.md

 Go back to story maps and paste the URL link.
 Click *Add* to finalize.
 Now the Svalbox model is embedded in your story!

+### Embedding a Photo sphere

+Copy the link from the 360 data layer in ArcGIS Story Maps into Pannellum, and then use the embed code.

 ### Add a map *slider*